Speed up things in scalac and sbt

 - $HOME/.sbt

-Caching packages require a little bit more work.
-For e.g. Shippable I used the ability to provide my own Dockerfile
+Caching packages requires a little bit more work.
+For example, on Shippable I used the ability to provide my own Dockerfile, build CI image and reuse it for subsequent builds:

 #build: